The rise of apprenticeships

 Why has no one talked to me about apprenticeships?

 The difficulty is that many students are unaware that there are alternatives to going to university.
 They may feel that everything is geared towards getting their grades high enough to be accepted by admissions officers.
 Most schools give little time to help secondary school students consider their options for the future.

 Many reasons could be behind the push to get more and more people into university.
 A big reason is less to do with actual ‘success’, but more to do with the appearance of ‘success’.

 What we mean is that universities are viewed as very prestigious places to attend.
-Long histories and competitive rivalries between different ones have led to the perception that university is simply what successful people do.

 Plus, schools have a lot of incentives to help their students move on to university.
 It reflects well on their reputation and makes their school seem more successful.
 Plus, it usually gives them greater access to funding so that they can continue this success.